Sphereon-Opensource/factom-daml-integration/README.md

 * DAML Sandbox
 * DAML Navigator

 For running fatd, and factomd, we can run the same script as earlier, `start-factomd-factomwalletd-fatd.sh`, found in `/token-init`.
-To run the DAML Sandbox and DAML Navigator use:
+To run the DAML Sandbox and DAML Navigator use the following from the Mithra root directory:
 ```bash
 daml sandbox target/daml/mithra.dar &
 daml navigator server &